jhroemer/jhroemer.github.io/src/content/posts/WIP-rfc.md

 ### Data

 Provide data wherever you can.
 Data is often much easier for discussions, especially if you present it neutrally.
 Be careful that you're not using data in a way that seems like your pushing your point, and twisting it to your benefit.
+And also, data is not everything.

 ### Time

-The most important thing you're doing is to come up with a thought-through proposal for something, but it doesn't need to-, nor is it possible to-, be perfect.
+The most important thing you're doing is to come up with a thought-through proposal for something, but it often doesn't need to-, nor is it possible to-, be perfect.
 That's the whole intention with writing an RFC, to widen the circle of people who can help think about a problem.